 Adding a model

-A model is a container for a set of related applications.
+A model is a wrapper for a set of related applications and infrastructure.
 That model represents resources needed for the applications within it, including compute, storage and network.

 juju add-model testing